NgxHien/Login-API/Login-API(js)/README.md

-- Data sending:
+--- Data sending ---
-- Regíter:
+- Register:
-   fullName
+   fullName,
-   email
+   email,
-   password
+   password,
    phone
 - Login:
-   email
+   email,
    password
 - Response:
-   Error ( if it is any )
+   Error ( if it is any ),
    Token (encrypted)